-Sounds scary.
-I know, but it’s not that bad and I think the result is great.
+Sounds scary, I know.
+But it’s not that bad and I think the result is great.
 If you have some tired old outdoor cushions that you are tired of looking at, try spray painting them.
-What do you have to loose – some boring old cushions you are probably going to throw out anyway?
+What do you have to loose – some boring old outdoor cushions you are probably going to throw out anyway?

 - After spray painting, your fabric will not be as soft as it was before.
 If you want softer fabric, you can sand or rub the fabric with steel wool in between coats of paint, but it’s probably not ever going to be super soft.
 We don’t sit out here very often.
 Like I said, it’s more of a focal point than resting place.